fellowship/upskill_challenges_02/Platform/README.md

 Put your CSV file and the folder with the training data into a folder named _**yourfirstname_yourlastname_platform_jeans,**_ compress the folder, and upload the zip file to OneDrive, Google Drive, or DropBox.
 [Log in](https://www.launchpad.ai/upskill/levis/login) to your account and upload the public file sharing link via the dashboard.

-## Jackets and Shirts Challenge
+## Clothing Categories Challenge
-Similar to the jeans challenge,  your goal for this challenge is to train a machine learning model to classify images of Levi's jackets and shirts, and then use the trained model to make predictions on the test set of randomized images:
+Similar to the jeans challenge,  your goal for this challenge is to train a machine learning model to classify images of Levi's clothing categories, and then use the trained model to make predictions on the test set of randomized images:

 In the [data repository](https://github.com/fellowship/upskill_challenges_02/blob/main/Platform/Data/jackets_challenge_data.zip) you'll find a dataset of 30 randomized images.
 Each of the images belongs to one of three labels:
 - **Jackets**